Amelia Earhart (film): Plot

-In 1907, when Amelia Earhart was nine years old growing up on a Kansas farm, she was an intelligent, precocious child and builds a play aircraft with her sister "Pidge".
-Later, as America enters World War I in 1917, Amelia is a college student, working in a doctor's office.
-She decides to join the war effort and become a nurse.
-One night on the roof of her building, while on break with a coworker, she sees an aircraft which re-sparks her childhood interest in aviation.
-In 1921, young Earhart has her first training flight, with female flight instructor, Neta Snook.
-That same year she buys her first aircraft, a Kinner "Canary" with the blessing of her father who has become a chronic alcoholic.
-In 1924, she and her mother drive from coast to coast, Los Angeles to Boston, in an open roadster, arguing some of the way.
-In Boston Earhart has an off-and-on relationship with a young man and later goes to work in a children's orphanage.
-What little money she saves subsidizes her flying.
+In 1907, when Amelia Earhart is nine years old, growing up on a Kansas farm, she is an intelligent and precocious child.
+She builds a play aircraft with her sister "Pidge."
+Later, as America enters World War I in 1917, Amelia, now a college student working in a doctor's office, decides to join the war effort and become a nurse.
+One night on the roof of her building, while on break with a coworker, she sees an aircraft, rekindling her childhood interest in aviation.

+In 1921, a young Earhart has her first training flight with female flight instructor Neta Snook.
+That same year, she buys her first aircraft, a Kinner "Canary," with the blessing of her father, who has become a chronic alcoholic.
+In 1924, she and her mother embark on a cross-country road trip from Los Angeles to Boston in an open roadster, engaging in arguments along the way.
+In Boston, Earhart has an on-and-off relationship with a young man and later works in a children's orphanage, using whatever little money she saves to subsidize her passion for flying.

-In 1928, while in employ at the orphanage, Earhart is invited to become the first woman ever to fly the Atlantic in a fixed-wing aircraft, the Fokker "Friendship", albeit as a passenger, while pilot Wilmer Stultz and copilot Lou Gordon (Steve Kanaly) are at the controls.
-That same year she flies her Avro Avian biplane in a coast-to-coast, stop-and-go flight where some southern locals recognize her from the transatlantic Friendship flight.
-Her marriage to media tycoon George Palmer Putnam and a series of record-breaking flights, propel her to international fame as a long-distance flyer.
-Despite her open and frequently strained relationship with Putnam, she develops a close relationship with his son David.
-With help from a close friend and adviser, Paul Mantz, Earhart plans her longest flight ever, a round-the-world attempt in 1937.
-The disappearance of Earhart and her navigator Fred Noonan during the last stage of the flight, leads to a massive search effort that eventually proves fruitless, but solidifies Earhart as an aviation icon.
+In 1928, while employed at the orphanage, Earhart is invited to become the first woman ever to fly the Atlantic in a fixed-wing aircraft, the Fokker "Friendship."
+However, she flies as a passenger, with pilot Wilmer Stultz and copilot Lou Gordon (Steve Kanaly) at the controls.
+That same year, she pilots her Avro Avian biplane in a coast-to-coast, stop-and-go flight, where some southern locals recognize her from the transatlantic Friendship flight.
+Not satisfied with having been a passenger on the Friendship flight, Earhart yearns to fly the Atlantic again as the first solo female aviator to do so.
+She marries George Putnam in a quasi arranged or open-marriage.
+This marriage to wealthy Putnam enables her to buy an expensive high performance red Lockheed Vega with which she plans the solo Atlantic flight.
+Earhart decides to leave Newfoundland on May 20, 1932, the fifth anniversary of Charles Lindbergh's 1927 flight.

+Her marriage to media tycoon George Palmer Putnam, who had been her publicist since the Friendship flight, and a series of record-breaking flights propel her to international fame as a long-distance flyer.
+Despite her open and frequently strained relationship with Putnam, she develops a close bond with his son David.
+With help from a close friend and adviser, Paul Mantz, Earhart plans her longest flight ever—a round-the-world attempt in 1937.
+The disappearance of Earhart and her navigator Fred Noonan during the last stage of the flight leads to a massive but fruitless search effort, solidifying Earhart as an aviation icon.